mfyke/mfyke/README.md

 # Hi there! 👋 I'm Matt Fyke

-🌍 I'm passionate about Software Engineering and Education based in Los Angeles.
+🌍 I'm passionate about Software Engineering and Education and I am based in Los Angeles.

 👨‍💻 I'm currently working on Developing Software Engineering Bootcamps at 2U.